Skip to main content

 VAT — When It Applies

-VAT registration is compulsory when your taxable turnover (not profit) exceeds £90,000 in any rolling 12-month period (2025/26 threshold).
-You can also register voluntarily below this threshold, which can be beneficial if your customers are VAT-registered businesses (they can reclaim the VAT you charge).
+VAT registration is compulsory when your taxable turnover (not profit) exceeds the current registration threshold in any rolling 12-month period.
+Use the rates and allowances 2026/27 page for the current threshold before relying on an older summary.
+You can also register voluntarily below the threshold, which can be beneficial if your customers are VAT-registered businesses because they can reclaim the VAT you charge.

 How VAT works in practice